Mill Creek Redwood Preserve

-MILL CREEK REDWOOD PRESERVE IS CLOSED INDEFINITELY DUE TO DAMAGE FROM THE SOBERANES FIRE.
+MILL CREEK REDWOOD PRESERVE IS CLOSED INDEFINITELY DUE TO ROAD CLOSURE AND DAMAGE FROM THE SOBERANES FIRE.

 There is a single trail at Mill Creek that is 2.75 miles in length, one-way.
 The trail is of moderate difficulty, covering a total elevation change of less than 250 feet.
 Peak elevation at the end of the trail is 1,986 feet.

 Mill Creek Redwood Preserve is 1,534 acres of very rugged Big Sur coastal redwood canyon land.
 The preserve was pieced together with several large properties between 1988 and 2000 for costs totaling $2 million.

 The 5.5 mile Mill Creek Trail is an out-and-back route that was completed in 2006; taking 10 years to construct by hand.
 The craftsmanship is reminiscent of the Civilian Conservation Corps era of trail building during the Great Depression.

 The earliest known inhabitants of the preserve are believed to be Esselen.
 There is very little known about these people as their physical and cultural life ended abruptly after the arrival of Europeans in the latter 18th century.

 The preserve and surrounding region remained sparsely settled for almost 100 years until Charles Bixby arrived in 1868 and staked-out a homestead at the mouth of what is now Bixby Creek.
 He proceeded to introduce cattle and cut tanbark oaks and redwoods for the growing community in Monterey.